SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/05-Summary.md

 # In this lesson you learned:

-- **Pub/Sub** pattern is used to communicate messages.
+- The **Pub/Sub** pattern is used to communicate messages
-- Node.js has various useful utility modules.
+- Different utility modules in Node.js
-- Streams allow working with big data.
+- Streams allow working with big data sequentially

 ```js
 const http = require('http');